 While connoisseurs and critics still pine after the enigmatic Beluga and Kaluga caviars of the East, there are Western alternatives to these pricey and rare products as well.

-Let’s do a deep dive on Hackleback and Paddlefish caviars and get to the truth.
+Let’s do a deep dive on American Hackleback and Paddlefish caviars and get to the truth.

 When examining any type of caviar, there’s one crucial question we need to ask before all else: does this product come from a sturgeon or another type of fish?

-Since Hackleback tends not to be listed among the world’s top caviar varieties (think Beluga, Kaluga, and Sevruga), it begs the question of its authenticity.
+Since American Hackleback caviar tends not to be listed among the world’s best-known, high-quality caviar varieties (think Beluga caviar, Kaluga caviar, and Sevruga caviar), it begs the question of its authenticity.
 As you might know, true caviar must come from the sturgeon and nothing else.
+While other fish roe such as salmon roe or trout roe may be called "salmon caviar" or "trout caviar," these fish eggs are not considered true caviar.

-In this case, however, Hackleback does indeed make the cut as a genuine caviar product, originating from the Shovelnose Sturgeon of the Missouri and Mississippi rivers in the Central United States.
+In this case, however, American Hackleback caviar does indeed make the cut as a genuine caviar product, originating from the Shovelnose Sturgeon species of the Missouri and Mississippi rivers in the Central United States.

-Caviar lovers rejoice, because Hackleback is generally considered a legitimate type of caviar, with many of the same desirable characteristics you might find in the legendary eastern varieties.
-That said, it’s not quite in the same class as the caviar that you find from the east.
+Caviar lovers rejoice because Hackleback sturgeon roe is generally considered a legitimate type of caviar, with many of the same desirable characteristics you might find in the legendary Russian caviar varieties.
+That said, it’s not quite in the same class as the caviar that you find from the Russians.

 Despite being one of the smallest sturgeons in the entire Acipenseridae family, the Shovelnose still grows to a considerable size when compared to other everyday species of fish.